TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 The implementation of the Omega KMQSS-062U-12 thermocouple and AD8495 thermocouple amplifier will allow for accurate temperature measurements of the pipe being heated.
 The Nucleo will need to be able to store these temperature measurements in order to measure the total temperature rise of the metal.
 This can be accomplished fairly simply by writing a program to store the measured temperature of the pipe when the user selects to start the operation and to store the measured temperature of the pipe when the measured temperature is within ± 5% of the user desired temperature.

-The user desired temperature shall be determined from the user desired power input setting.
-This shall be accomplished through testing and comparing the
+The user desired temperature shall be determined from the user desired power input setting and common practices.
+Typical hot water temperatures for residential use vary between 120 °F and 160 °F [18], so the pipe should be heated to around those temperatures.
+However, the heating of the water would be slower than the heating of the pipe, so the pipe temperature may be increased if faster water heating is desired.
+For this application, temperature values between 120 °F and 160 °F provide a good baseline for desired temps.

+Once the coil and pipe are prototyped it will be necessary to experimentally derive the temperature output of the system in response to the power input.
+These values will help model the system using the first order approximation tools mentioned earlier, and allow the team to predict the temperature induced on the pipe in response to specific power inputs.
+This will allow the team to create a table of predictable temperature responses based on user specified power inputs, with the PID controller ensuring consistency and reliability.

 ## Interface with Other Subsystems